To The Members of Allahabad Bank

 (i) the Balance Sheet read with the notes thereon is a full and fair Balance Sheetcontaining all the necessary particulars is properly drawn up so as to exhibit a true andfair view of the state of affairs of the Bank as at 31st March 2017 in conformity with theaccounting principles generally accepted in India;

 (ii) the Profit and Loss Account read with the notes thereon shows a true balance ofloss in conformity with the accounting principles generally accepted in India for theyear covered by the accounts ; and;

 (iii) the Cash Flow Statement gives a true and fair view of the cash flows for the yearended on that date.

 Report on Other Legal and Regulatory Requirements

 7. The Balance Sheet and the Profit and Loss Account have been drawn up in accordancewith Section 29 of the Banking Regulation Act 1949.

-10. In our opinion the Balance Sheet Profit and Loss Account and Cash Flow Statementcomply with the applicable accounting standards.
+c) In our opinion the Balance Sheet Profit and Loss Account and Cash Flow Statementcomply with the applicable accounting standards.

 |Chartered Accountants ||Chartered Accountants |

 |Firm Regn.
 No. 302081E ||Firm Regn.
 No.003475S |